 Where a lot of this post will involve working from the inside out, this is the opposite.
 Atmosphere is hugely important, and I usually like to think of creating one as working from the outside, in.

 I edit books routinely where I remind the author to use the world around the characters to give readers cues about the character and set the tone of the scene.
 For example, if you have a character walk into an office to talk to someone, explain some of what the character sees in the office.
 That will give the reader cues about the impending situation and even some world and character development.
 If the character in question has pictures of his kids on his desk and a sign that says, “Love is kindness” on his wall, I’ll feel a lot differently than if he has a skull on his desk and a bloody axe hanging next to the door, but as the reader, I need to “see” these things.
 You need to bring me into that room with that character, and describe it as they’d see it.
+That atmosphere you develop also has a huge impact on the emotional level of the scene itself.

 When you walk into an office, you don’t just ignore the room.
-You sort of scan over it and then, on some level, draw a conclusion about what you see, and that’s what your character needs to do for your reader.
+You scan over it and then, on some level, draw a conclusion about what you see, and that’s what your character needs to do for your reader.
 Don’t forget, the surrounding environs can be a huge, huge tool in your writer arsenal.

 More than that, though, setting can be an emotional instrument, and I advise my authors to lean into the potential there.
 The more senses you use to describe a scene, the more realistic it will be.
 Furthermore, the language you use to describe your setting matters.
 “The room was red and blue” could be, “Sunlight spilled through the high, arched windows, painted the room with shades of gold.
 Red and blue wallpaper hung, faded and forgotten, from nearby walls.
 In the corner, a piano covered in years of collected dust sat, the memory of better times.”